 You'll also see elaborate floats and groups of people representing India's almost unfathomable variety of cultures, religions and climates.

-You can watch everything from floats saluting the country's seafaring heritage and native land fauna such as elephants, monkey and tigers to beautiful displays reflecting India's many religions -- Hinduism, Islam, Buddhism and more.
+You can watch everything from men astride camels and military hardware displays to beautiful floats reflecting India's many religions -- Hinduism, Islam, Buddhism and more.

-It's a jubilant free-for-all as floats pass by with boxers and acrobats, often followed by dancers in colorful, swirling costumes.
+It's a jubilant free-for-all with dancers in colorful, swirling costumes and acrobats on motorcycles.

 VIPs join the masses